Short-io/ios-sdk/README.md

 ```
 **Note**: The `originalURL` are the required parameter.
 You can also pass optional parameters such as `path`, `title`, `utmParameters`, etc.

 - `domain` parameter is deprecated.
 Use the instance's configured API key instead.
-Call initialize(apiKey:domain:) before using this method
+Call initialize(apiKey:domain:) before using this method.

 ``` swift
 let apiKey = "your_public_apiKey" // Replace with your Short.io Public API Key